atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/2Stesting.md

 ![VTRx_LightYieldScan](../images/OTtesting/common/VTRx_LightYieldScan.png)

-The bias and modulation shown on the x and y axes of the plot are two registers of the VTRX that control the laser driver.
-On the Z axis we have the power in microWatt that is measured by the the SFP connector on the FC7.
+The bias and modulation, shown on the x and y axes of the plot, are two registers of the VTRX that control the laser driver.
+On the Z axis we have the power in microWatt that is measured by the the SFP connector, the receiver on the FC7.

-#FIXME - check this
-[20:22.000 --> 20:24.000]  so basically the receiver
-[20:24.000 --> 20:26.000]  that you have on the X axis

 We obtain the distribution measuring the power varying the bias and modulation.
 Moving from the left to the right, the power increases.
 For the modulation, when you increase it, you decrease the power.
-The reason is that basically the bias sets the high level of a clock and instead the modulation controls the swing down. (#FIXME check here minute 21)
+The reason is that basically the bias sets the high level and instead the modulation controls the swing down.

 If the power in the x and y direction is not changing, something is going on with the driver controller.
 Moreover, the optical power that you receive might be lower in case you have some damage on the fibers - less obvious and this will be handled by potato.
 Very likely you will see other problems.